idalina-sachango/genomics-annotation-app/README.md

 * `annotatation_details.html` `{{ annotation['complete_time'] }}` got changed to `{{ annotation['completion_time'] }}`

 * Changed file path of output to `user/job_id/file_name`.
 This is still a tentative edit.

+Archiving

+* I archive free users files after 5 minutes by using `subporcess.Popen()` with a python file `wait.py`.
+This script sleeps for 5 minutes.
+After it is done sleeping, it sends a delete message to my archive queue.
+The util instance is listening for delete messages from my archive queue and begins the process of deleting result files from s3 once its received a message.